acon96/home-llm/docs/Training.md

 ### Prepare your model

-Select model which you need to train your model: eg `TinyLlama/TinyLlama-1.1B-Chat-v1.0`.
+Select which model you need to train: eg `TinyLlama/TinyLlama-1.1B-Chat-v1.0`.
 Remember that the choice of model depends on the VRAM your graphic card.
 If the model is larger, it is worth using the LoRA configuration which will allow you to train your model.

 Run train.py script to start Fine Tuning with selected model and prepared data.
 It is worth experimenting with several parameters to choose the best model.
 Few example with some params you can find below:

 The 3B model was trained as a full fine-tuning on 2x RTX 4090 (48GB).
 Training time took approximately 28 hours.
 It was trained on the `--large` dataset variant.